styounessi/email-processing/README.md

 The Airflow services inherit configurations defined in `x-airflow-common`, while also having their own individual configurations specific to each service.

-Volumes `postgres-db-volume` and `mongodb-volume` are defined to enable data persistence in containers.
+Volumes `postgres-db-volume` and `mongodb-volume` are defined as volumes to enable data persistence across containers.
 Since containers are inherently ephemeral, these volumes ensure that data persists beyond the lifespan of any individual container.

 Everything is spun up together using `docker compose up` when ready.